What is the proposed Ashley Community Forest?

 Who would manage and maintain the Ashley Community Forest?

 At present the land is owned and managed by AVC.
 If the towns accept the gift of this land, the Ashley Community Forest would be owned jointly by both towns.
 A management plan would be developed with public input and the approval of both towns, the Vermont Land Trust and the Vermont Housing and Conservation Board.
 Management activities on the Ashley Community Forest would be initiated and overseen by two or three citizens appointed by each towns.
 The Ashley Community Forest Board would be charged with the responsibility to manage and maintain the forest in accordance with the approved management and forestry plans.
 Initial thinking is that an Ashley Community Forest Fund would be established with the $20,000 cash gift provided by AVC and managed jointly by both towns to fund activities at the forest.
 Future contributions to the Fund would come from timber sale revenue on the forest, private donations or other sources.
 In the long-term the Ashley Community Forest is expected be financially self- sustaining.

 If the towns accept the gift of this forest, will there be a cost in forgone property taxes?

 Yes, based on 2019 property tax rates, it is estimated that each town would forgo $1,000-1,200 per year in property tax if this parcel was owned by the towns and is therefore tax exempt.

-Is there enough value to the towns in the land and forest to compensate for forgone taxes?
+Is there enough value in the land and timber to make the ACF self-sustaining?

 Would accepting the forest cost taxpayers more for liability insurance?